EMT Certificate

 Why Choose the EMT Certificate Program?

 • Expanded opportunities.
-Unlike similar programs at other institutions, Lincoln University’s EMT certificate program is integrated within a larger program of certifications and degree opportunities.
+Unlike similar programs at other institutions, Lincoln University’s EMT certificate program is integrated within a more extensive program of certifications and degree opportunities.
 Whether considering enrollment in the LU Law Enforcement Academy, our regionally recognized nursing program, or other associated programs at the University, the EMT program represents a direct conduit between Lincoln University’s expanding Security Sciences instruction and the workforce opportunities represented by our local and state partners.

 • Personalized, Professional Support.
 Faculty members in the Schools of Nursing and Education, along with adjunct instructors who are industry professionals, will provide personalized academic and professional guidance.